mehulthakral/logic_detector/README.md

-# logic detector and optimizer
+# Logic Detector and Optimizer
 An attempt to detect logic of the program and optimize the program

 Steps to Install: